 - The limitation of only one ISS per console no longer applies, so users wishing to install, for example, two or more anemometers or rain gauges in a single VP2 station can now do so;

 - WLL can do most of what the existing WeatherlinkIP can do (and more!) and should be a little cheaper too.
-So WLL should be ordered in preference to WeatherlinkIP, which will be discontinued;
+So WLL should be ordered in preference to WeatherlinkIP, which is now discontinued;

 - Direct connection to local software via a local API will be possible (though be aware that WLL cannot emulate the old Weatherlink logger protocol because it is too limiting and so WLL is unlikely to be compatible with existing programs unless they are upgraded to talk to the WLL API);